Big January Giveaway - Click Here For More Details

-To be covered for kitesurfing you will need to add our additional sports extension cover for kitesurfing to your policy, which comes at an added premium but has get great added benefits.
+To be covered for kitesurfing you will need to add our additional activites extension cover for kitesurfing to your policy, which comes at an added premium but has get great added benefits.

 - Search and rescue cover

 - Sports and activity equipment cover

 If you love extreme sports you can book your kitesurfing travel insurance today by calling our UK-based call centre and speaking directly to a member of our insurance team on 0800 316 0104 and quoting WY922.

 Bit about the board